etfrer-yi/Journey-Of-Ten-Thousand-Steps/README.md

 - "We're weak, but by accepting weakness we can build strength." -RPW
 - "A snake that does not shed its skin perishes."
 - "If it works, it works." - Millions of programmers, probably

+## Reflections
+I am just a mortal, really.
+That is all I am.
+Regrets, sadness, pain - all of it will be washed away on the shores of eternity.
+I am weak, full of flaws and imperfections.
+And as a simple person without power, I would like to control my mind.